arjunKumbakkara/Hugginfaces_DataSet_Intermediate_Usage/README.md

 ```
 Use of this Function can be best seen when using with Fast Tokenizer.

-Below example taken from [HuggingFace Course](https://huggingface.co/course/chapter5/3?fw=pt) which shows relative comparison for Fast & slow tokenizer with batch & without batch on a dataset.
+Below example taken from HuggingFace.co which shows relative comparison for Fast & slow tokenizer with batch & without batch on a dataset.

 ```bash
 Options	            Fast tokenizer	Slow tokenizer